 High School: College Academy at Broward College

-Activities on campus: Resident Counselor, Mock Trial, Jazz Combo, AAS Judiciary Council, Black Student Union
+Activities on campus: Kinetic, Jazz Combo, Black Student Union

 Hobbies: Drumming, debating inconsequential things with consequential people, reading fantasy and science fiction

 Hello guys!
 My name is Emmanuel but most people call me Manny.
 I was born in Ibadan, Nigeria but I moved to the U.S. at a young age.
-I am a prospective Economics and Philosophy double major from the “too hot to handle” South Florida.
-I am the Assistant Captain of the Amherst Mock Trial team, a Diversity Intern, a Resident Counselor, and the drummer for three different musical groups on campus.
-I am a big believer of taking advantage of all the resources available here to fully maximize individual success.
+I am a declared philosophy major and a prospective mathematics double major.
+I hail from the “too hot to handle” South Florida.
+Currently, I serve as the campus co-director for the Amherst chapter of Kinetic, a student led social innovation incubator focused on homelessness, food insecurity, and environmental sustainability.
+Additionally, I am a Diversity Intern, a Peer Career Advisor, a Resident Counselor, and a jazz drummer (fun fact: I drummed for an album released on Spotify; look up “Salmon Shorts”).
+My time on campus thus far has shown me the power of leveraging our school resources fully maximize individual success.
 Amherst College offers the opportunity for continuous self-improvement through constant learning.
 I love watching and helping other people succeed, so feel free to reach out to me with any of your questions!

 Obinna Ukogu '18

 Hometown: Lagos, Nigeria